lastzero/sympathy/README.md

 * [**Doctrine ActiveRecord** - Object-oriented CRUD for Doctrine DBAL](https://github.com/lastzero/doctrine-active-record)
 * [**CSS Optimizer** - Minifies stylesheets by removing duplicates and combining selectors](https://github.com/lastzero/css-optimizer)

-You should be able to use those as drop-in replacements.
-If not, please use the issue tracker to give feedback.
+You should be able to use those as drop-in replacements with a few minor changes.
+If not, please use the issue tracker or send an email to give feedback.